hallamlab/Limes-x/README.md

 ### *Workflows on demand!*

-# For the impatient- Local execution
+# For the impatient - Local execution

 ### **Dependencies**
 - Python